qmk/qmk_firmware/keyboards/giabalanai/readme.md

 *A short description of the keyboard/project*

 * Keyboard Maintainer: [3araht](https://github.com/3araht)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: Giabalanai keyboard, a split keyboard mainly work as MIDI keyboard.
-* Hardware Availability: *Links to where you can find this hardware*
+* Hardware Availability: Distribution methods is under consideration.

 Make example for this keyboard (after setting up your build environment):